 Barcelona currently has three restaurants with three stars and five restaurants with ** ratings.
 In our experience, two-starred Disfrutar is the most difficult reservation to score even though Lasarte, Cocina Hermanos Torres and AbAC each hold three stars respectively.

 While we haven’t yet eaten at all of Barcelona’s top restaurants, we whole-heartedly recommend the following two where we’ve had wonderful dining experiences:

 We don’t know if a Michelin star, or the number of them, makes a restaurant’s food taste better but we do know that Cocina Hermanos Torres’ calamari dish was one of the most remarkable plates of food we’ve ever eaten.
 In this dish, a quenelle of super tender calamari topped with caviar sat in the center of a pond of the fine pheasant broth.
 It was simultaneously simple and divine.

 We later learned that, keeping to a zero waste philosophy, the restaurant uses whatever bird du jour is on the menu to craft this liquid from heaven.
-While its two stars don’t make this dish taste better, the dish validates the double honor after just one spoonful.
+While its three stars don’t make this dish taste better, the dish validates the double honor after just one spoonful.